Geometric G-functions and Atypicality: Algebraic Relations on Functionals

-\begin{cor} If in the setting of \autoref{relprop} the characteristic polynomial $P$ of $\tau$ is equal to its minimal polynomial, then one may assume that the relation is a product of linear relations, with each linear factor defined over $K F$, with $F$ the splitting field of $P$. \end{cor}
+\begin{prop} Suppose we are in the setting of \autoref{relprodsit}, and that the characteristic polynomial $P$ of $\tau$ is equal to its minimal polynomial.
+Then there is a non-zero $K$-algebraic relation of degree at most $(\deg P)!$ on the dual coordinates of $\hat{\gamma}^{*}_{B_{\textrm{dR}}}$ which is a product of linear relations, with each linear factor defined over $K F$, with $F$ the splitting field of $P$.
+The relation depends only on the coordinates of $\tau$ in the fixed basis $\omega_{1}, \hdots, \omega_{m}$. \end{prop}

 \begin{proof} That the characteristic polynomial of $\tau$ is equal to its minimal polynomial means that $V_{\textrm{dR}}^{*}$ admits only finitely many $\tau$-invariant subspaces, each of which is defined over the splitting field of $P$.
-The proof of \autoref{relprop} shows that $\hat{\gamma}^{*}_{B_{\textrm{dR}}}$ lies inside one of these subspaces, so one may take a product of linear relations associated to each subspace. \end{proof}
+The proof of \autoref{relprop} shows that $\hat{\gamma}^{*}_{B_{\textrm{dR}}}$ lies inside one of these subspaces, so one may take as a relation a product of a linear relation associated to this subspace with each of its Galois conjugates. \end{proof}